Romandre/carto_test-map/README.md

 - Changing outline color (only for retail stores and world airports);
 - Changing point and outline radiuses (only for retail stores and world airports).

+Layer settings are separated for each layer type under the title of particular layer and a tile color which indicates the color of point/layer used on the map.
+Changing the fill/otline color will reflect on both the tile and the point/layer on the map.

-The property values are changed directly for the `CartoLayer` object initiation.
+The layer property values are changed directly for the `CartoLayer` object initiation.
 This approach is chosen for its simplicity and it seems to work well enough for small apps without major performance impact.
 However, I believe there is a better solution available for handling layers property change.

 **Data management**